What is the GNI Innovation Challenge?

 Providing a slidedeck is a mandatory requirement.
 Click here to open the slidedeck template which provides the recommended structure and some guidelines and tips to help you.
 The slidedeck gives you an opportunity to focus and refine your idea in a simple to understand way.
 The slidedeck template is intended to be directional, i.e. outlining everything we would like addressed.
 However, please freely express your creativity and team culture through layout and design.

 Collaborative applications with other industry players, associations or academic bodies, for example, are welcome.
 You can find more information on how to make a collaborative application in the European GNI Innovation Challenge Terms & Conditions.

 You can find the European GNI Innovation Challenge Terms & Conditions here.

 Yes, we will review all eligible applications received by the application deadline.

-Each applicant may only submit one application, and we will not consider multiple applications for the same project.
-For organizations that are part of a larger group or holding structure, we are unlikely to fund more than 3 projects per group.
+Each applicant may only submit one application and we will not consider multiple applications in respect of the same project.
+For organizations that are part of a larger group or holding structure with many different titles, please restrict applications to a maximum of 3 projects.
 Organizations and groups are therefore encouraged to focus their applications on top priority projects.